 - Girls tend to have a greater access to RSE than boys through the media and at home.
 We will consider the particular needs of boys, as well as girls, and approaches that will actively engage them.
 We shall also be proactive in combating sexism, sexualised behaviour and sexist bullying. - Some pupils may have learning, emotional or behavioural difficulties, or physical disabilities that result in particular RSE needs at times which we will support.
 It may also mean that they have difficulty accessing the RSE curriculum.
-We will assess their need and provide an appropriate RSE curriculum. - Different ethnic and cultural groups may have different attitudes to RSE.
-The school will consult pupils and parents/carers about their needs, take account of their views and promote respect for and understanding of the views of different ethnic and cultural groups in line with safeguarding and schools statutory duty to keep pupils safe and deliver certain elements of the statutory RSE curriculum.
+We will assess their need and provide an appropriate RSE curriculum.

-- Some of our pupils will go on to define themselves as Lesbian, Gay, Bisexual or Trans (LGBT).
+- Different ethnic and cultural groups may have different attitudes to RSE.
+The school will consult pupils and parents/carers about their needs, take account of their views and promote respect for and understanding of the views of different ethnic and cultural groups in line with safeguarding and schools statutory duty to keep pupils safe and deliver certain elements of the statutory RSE curriculum. - Some of our pupils will go on to define themselves as Lesbian, Gay, Bisexual or Trans (LGBT).
 Some pupils may have LGBT parents/carers, brothers or sisters, other family members and/or friends.
 All our pupils will meet and work with LGBT people both now and in the future.
 Our approach to RSE will include sensitive, honest and balanced consideration of sexuality.
-We will challenge society's heterosexual dominant discourse.
+We support all pupils to be respectful to all regardless of sexual orientation or gender identity.
 We actively tackle homophobic bullying. - We recognise that our pupils may come from a variety of family situations and home backgrounds.
 We will take care to ensure that there is no stigmatisation of children based on their home circumstances.